You know what they say….When life gives you lemons, make lemonade!

 I love lemons.
 I love drinking lemon water, hot or cold.
 I love cleaning with lemon.
 I love throwing a slice of lemon in the dishwasher.
 I love the smell of lemons.
 Who doesn’t love a tall glass of lemonade on a hot day?
 Go ahead, mix in a bit of Goose!!
 When I was younger and couldn’t afford to colour my hair I used lemons all the time.
 I would comb it through and sit out in the sunshine.
-Most of all….like daisies…Lemons just make me happy.
+Instant highlights.

 Most people are familiar with the traditional uses for lemons to soothe sore throats and add some citrus flavour to our foods.
 However the diversity of applications for lemons far exceeds general knowledge and once you read the following list, you’ll likely want to stock at least a few lemons in your kitchen 24-7.

 1. Freshen the Fridge

 Remove refrigerator odours with ease.
 Dab lemon juice on a cotton ball or sponge and leave it in the fridge for several hours.
 Make sure to toss out any malodorous items that might be causing the bad smell.

 Lemon contains potassium which controls high blood pressure and reduces the effect of nausea and dizziness.